jdmx0/pstream-wrapper/README.md

 ## Troubleshooting
 - **SEARCHING CONTENT**: When using the main search feature, sometimes it does not select the text input field properly: fix by double clicking in a fast succession until you the digital keyboard properly show
 - **FUNCTIONALITY** -- If the wrapper is slow, acting weird or otherwise: turn on Low Performance Mode in Pstream settings.
+- **INSTALLATION**: Use ADB when possible for the smoothest experience, during initial setup you can use ``adb shell input text`` command for faster input.